MaxiKen/new/standardization_prompt.md

 Expected Standard

-Compare the final verse lengths against the expected quality bands.
+Compare final verse lengths with the expected quality bands.

-Identify unusually short or unusually long verses and explain whether the difference is justified by the content.
+Identify unusually short or unusually long verses.

+Determine whether the difference is justified by the content rather than simply treating numerical deviation as a failure.
-The statistics are for quality assessment, not for forcing artificial uniformity.

 ---

-20. Final Audit
+19. Final Audit

-Audit the entire completed chapter.
+Audit the complete chapter after merging.

+Content

 Confirm:

-Content

-- Every verse is present.
+- every verse is present
-- No verse is duplicated.
+- no verse is duplicated
-- No verse is missing.
+- no verse is missing
-- Correct order.
+- correct order
-- Every verse has its own generated file.
+- every verse has its own generated file
-- The final chapter is complete.
+- final chapter is complete

-Originality of Generation
+Originality

+Confirm:

-- Commentary was independently written.
+- commentary was independently written
-- Existing commentary was not mechanically restructured.
+- existing commentary was not mechanically restructured
-- Existing commentary was not programmatically transformed.
+- existing commentary was not programmatically transformed
-- Existing paragraphs were not simply rearranged.
+- paragraphs were not simply rearranged
-- Existing sentences were not superficially paraphrased.
+- sentences were not superficially paraphrased
-- Source material was used for knowledge and verification, not as a text-editing template.
+- source material was used for knowledge and verification
-- The new work substantially develops the verified source material.
+- the new work substantially develops the verified source material

 Scholarship

+Confirm:

-- Important verified scholarship has been incorporated.
+- important verified scholarship has been incorporated
-- Relevant scholarly differences are preserved.
+- relevant scholarly differences are preserved
-- External evidence has been verified.
+- external evidence has been verified
-- Hadith references have been checked.
+- hadith references have been checked
-- Qur'anic quotations have been checked.
+- Qur'anic quotations have been checked
-- Historical claims have been checked.
+- historical claims have been checked
-- Numerical claims have been checked.
+- numerical claims have been checked

 Writing

+Confirm:

-- Natural scholarly English.
+- natural scholarly English
-- Clear explanations.
+- clear explanations
-- Strong logical reasoning.
+- strong logical reasoning
-- Meaningful examples.
+- meaningful examples
-- Relevant evidence.
+- relevant evidence
-- No padding.
+- no padding
-- No repetitive boilerplate.
+- no repetitive boilerplate
-- No formulaic expressions.
+- no formulaic expressions
-- No drafting debris.
+- no drafting debris

-If any problem is found, correct the affected individual verse file and regenerate/merge the final chapter as necessary.
+If a problem is found, correct the affected individual verse file and regenerate/merge the final chapter as necessary.

 ---

-21. Final Completion Report
+20. Final Completion Report

-Only after everything is complete, provide a brief report containing:
+Only after the entire chapter, all individual verse files, the merged file, the audit, and the statistical analysis are complete, provide a brief completion report containing:

 - chapter completed
 - number of verses rewritten